-Sodium is an essential mineral and nutrient.
-It is involved in regulating blood pressure and blood volume, helps muscle and nerves work properly, and is concerned in the water balance throughout the body.
-It regulates the acid/alkali balance along with other minerals such as potassium, calcium and magnesium.
+Sodium is an essential mineral and nutrient involved in regulating blood pressure and blood volume.
+It helps muscle and nerves work properly, and keeps water levels in the body in check.

 What is sodium used for?

 Sodium is used to preserve foods – salt is added to butter, used in canned foods, in ready meals and so on, to prolong shelf life – as well as to add flavour.
 Salt is sodium in the form of sodium chloride – you can convert sodium into salt by multiplying it by 2.4.
 So, 1,500 mg of sodium is equivalent to 3,600 mg of salt.

 What’s the best way to take sodium?

 Sodium is in all kinds of foods, so there really is no need to take a supplement.
 In fact, you’re only ever likely to suffer with low levels if you have diarrhoea, for example.
 In fact, most people need to reduce their intake as it’s found in so many food products from biscuits to bread and cereals to cheese.

 While younger adults need 2.4mg (6g of salt) sodium per day, older adults need less so should aim for around 1.5mg per day.

 Foods that are naturally high in sodium include anchovies, bacon, cheese, ham, olives, pickles, processed meats, soy sauce and yeast extract.

 In fact, reducing your intake of sodium by reducing your intake of salt by 6g per day helps reduce your risk of stroke and cardiovascular disease by between 18 and 24%.
 A high salt intake is also associated with more severe osteoporosis.